aammeerraakhater/aammeerraakhater/README.md

 - 👋 Hi, I’m @aammeerraakhater
-- currently wondering in the world exploring the possipilities and learning something new everyday
+- currently wandering in the world 💫exploring the possipilities and learning something new everyday 👁‍🗨